+8

+UNIX Only

+On UNIX:

 rm -rf \$INFORMIXDIR/ism/index rm -rf \$INFORMIXDIR/ism/mm

+End of UNIX Only

+Windows Only

+On Windows:

 del %ISMDIR%/index del %ISMDIR%/mm

+End of Windows Only

 If you have file-type devices configured in ISM, you cannot move, copy, or rename the directories that contain those devices.

-5. Remove ISM 1.0.
+Remove ISM 1.0.
 (This step is optional.)

-Follow the instructions on how to remove ISM 1.0 in "Uninstalling ISM" on page 1-15.
+Follow the instructions on how to remove ISM 1.0 in "Uninstalling ISM" on page 1-11.
 Use regedt32 to check the registry keys.

-6. On Windows, you must rename or remove the ISM 1.0 bin directory because the ISM 2.2 installer installs the ISM files in a different directory.
+On Windows, you must rename or remove the ISM 1.0 bin directory because the ISM 2.2 installer installs the ISM files in a different directory.
 Then move the ISM 2.2 bin directory to the ISM 1.0 bin directory location.